Loading...

 The model trains on 16 NHL seasons of game data.
 That is roughly 20,000+ regular season games, each with full play-by-play records.
 More data means the model can learn patterns that hold up across different eras, rule changes, and styles of play.

 Validation uses walk-forward testing: the model is trained on past seasons and tested on the next season it has never seen.
-This is repeated across four temporal folds, covering 5,002 test games.
+This is repeated across five temporal folds, covering 6,560 test games.
 It is the most honest way to evaluate a prediction model because it mirrors real-world conditions where you only have historical data at prediction time.

 By the numbers